 Prescription medications might be recommended as preventive therapy to reduce the frequency and severity of chronic tension-type headaches.
 Some preventive agents such as amitriptyline have been shown to be helpful.

-Fortunately, less than 5% of children's headaches are the result of serious disease or physical problems, such as an abscess, head trauma, tumor, blood clots, intracranial bleeding, or bacterial or viral meningitis.
+Fortunately, less than 5 percent of children's headaches are the result of serious disease or physical problems, such as an abscess, head trauma, tumor, blood clots, intracranial bleeding, or bacterial or viral meningitis.
 Nevertheless, your physician will want to rule out organic causes.

 A fever may produce a headache, which can be the result of the "flu" or a bacterial infection.
 A fever, headache and neurological symptoms together can also signal a central nervous system infection.
 But, on a rare occasion, a high fever and headache combination is the sign of meningitis or encephalitis, especially if these symptoms are accompanied by a stiff neck, weakness, seizures, lethargy, personality changes, nausea and vomiting.
 It is urgent that these diagnoses be made as quickly as possible, because delayed diagnosis can result in long-term, negative effects.